 The M’Duck Cup, won in pouring rain in Leicester, back in 2001.
-The day was probably just as memorable for Wenham’s cracked ribs and lack of a jacket leading to a bout of pneumonia
+The day was probably just as memorable for Wenham’s cracked ribs and lack of a jacket leading to a bout of pneumonia.
+Wenham himself had scored the 2 goals against Lincoln that eventually secured the trophy.

 Having beaten Hearts and St Mirren in memorable fashion along the way, WIFC met their old rivals from QPR in the IFA Cup Final in 2002.
 Unfortunately, and despite a man of the match showing from Dave Perahia, QPR ran out 3-0 winners on the day.
 Here is the runners-up medal.